 - Mathieu F4GDL for pushing me to get this project started

-- Christophe F1TKE for his thoroughly testing the repeater and providing valuable feedback
+- Christophe F1TKE for his thoroughly testing of the repeater and providing valuable feedback

 - Valentin F4HTP for his help putting everything in the box